canuludag/JSciLearn/README.md

 # JSciLearn
 This is a simple **machine learning** library that written in **Java**.
 It can be used in Java or Android projects easily without any additional library needs.
-Best scientific and machine learning related libraries are written in Python.
-Altough Python is very clean and powerful for that purposes, libraries that written in Java would be very helpful.
 I'll be trying to keep this library very neat as possible as it can be.
 Pure Java libraries, no extra jars.

 ### Prerequisites